 You do not have to be taking XOLAIR now to be eligible.

-If eligible, you will be asked to participate in a telephone interview each trimester, at the time of delivery, and every 6 months until your baby is 1 year old.
-No clinic visits are required.
+If eligible, you will be asked to participate in a telephone interview each trimester, postpartum, and every 6 months until your baby is 1 year old.
+No study site visits are required to participate.
 After your baby is born, if you continue to take XOLAIR while breastfeeding, you will be asked to participate in one more telephone interview when your baby is 18 months old.
+Talk to your healthcare provider if you are breastfeeding or plan to breastfeed.
+It is not known if XOLAIR passes into your breast milk.
+Talk with your healthcare provider about the best way to feed your baby while you receive XOLAIR.
 Eligible participants will be compensated for each telephone interview.

 To see if you may qualify for the EXPECT Registry, call us at 1-(866)-4XOLAIR (1-866-496-5247), Option 3 or click here.